nuxt/website-v2/content/fr/integrations/deployments/pm2.md

 Check the status `pm2 ls`.

-Your Nuxt.js application is now serving!
+Your Nuxt application is now serving!

 ## Further Information